 There's also no pressure to repay the amount faster than your business can afford.
 The amount you repay directly corresponds with the amount your business earns.
 If you earn less, the amount you repay will also be less, so financial stress is always kept to a minimum.

 Why Choose Us: We're approved by the Financial Conduct Authority which means we're a fully authorised and legitimate organisation.
 Better still, we use 256 bit technology to ensure that all of our client's applications are 100% safe and secure.

 5. It's The Safest Way To Fund A Business

-A real plus-point of this type of business funding is that it's entirely unsecured.
-Ultimately, this means that there's no need to provide collateral and no personal obligation.
+A real plus-point of this type of business funding is that it is entirely unsecured.
+Ultimately, there's no need to provide collateral and no personal obligation.
 You can effectively invest in your business' future without having to risk your home.
 Read More »

 There are also no nasty surprises.
 The terms of the agreement are agreed upfront prior to the exchange of funds, so you will always be given the opportunity to clarify anything you're unsure about.
 You'll never enter an agreement blindly and you'll never be pressured into anything you're uncomfortable with. « Show Less

 What Are The Drawbacks?